 NZ Wheelchair Rugby self funds all aspects of our sport.
 We are an organisation built on volunteerism and generosity of the NZ community.

-The men & women who play wheelchair rugby in New Zealand come together through hard work and sacrifice… and united by the shared experience of having a disability.
+The men & women who play wheelchair rugby in New Zealand are bound together through hard work and sacrifice… and united by the shared experience of having a disability.
 Yet this disability doesn’t define who they are – they are husbands & wives, sons & daughters, brothers & sisters… their lives defined by their jobs, their studies, their upbringing – their home cities and towns.
 And they are athletes.

-Those that rise to the level of representing New Zealand are also defined by the title of being a Wheel Black.
-The Wheel Blacks are amongst our most talented, well trained and prepared athletes in the country… as well as being some of our most inspirational Kiwi’s.
+The athletes who have the privilege to call themselves Wheel Blacks are amongst our most talented, well trained and prepared athletes in the country… as well as being some of our most inspirational Kiwi’s.
 Their grit and determination in the face of adversity is unquestionable and uncompromising.